 But, this flexibility does have a cost.
 You may need extra resources and further disrupt the day-to-day job of functional leaders and their teams.

-Closing the loop; understanding the Change culture of the integrating companies and building trust are key.
+Closing the loop; understanding that company culture eats strategy and that the Change culture of the integrating companies and building trust are key.
 Once you achieve this, you can safely begin executing the integration at the right speed.

 Dit artikel is geschreven door Jean-Paul Meynard, PMI expert in Australië en is gepost op linkedin op 19 september 2018.

-Wilt u alle ontwikkelingen rondom dit thema nog eens nalezen?
-Dat kan.
+Wilt u alle ontwikkelingen rondom integratie nog eens nalezen?
 Download onze whitepaper of doe onze online Bedrijfsintegratie Quick Scan.
 Ook maken we graag tijd om met u uw integratie– of carve out casus te bespreken.
 Bel met Harold de Bruijn of met Evert Oosterhuis op 036-202 2361.
 We helpen u graag!